Baking With Mom

 Oh, apples.
 I enjoy all things apple.
 Apples are so versatile.
 You can eat them cold, warm, with main courses or as a side.
 This homemade apple crumble is no different.

 This simple apple crumble recipe has only a handful of ingredients and can help you use up those apples you went to the apple orchard to pick.
 (Of course, you can get them from the store too!)
+Apple Pie Bites and Caramel Apple Dumplings are great apple recipes to use up those apples as well.

 The difference between crisp and crumble

+What is a crisp and what is a crumble and does it matter what I call it?
+Of course!
 The crisp and crumble start the same, with delicious baked fruit such as apple or cherry.
 The difference is in the topping.
 A crisp topping usually isn't thick and contains oats.

 The crumble dough is a flour base and puffs up while cooking.
 It also contains egg and baking powder/baking soda.
 It is more cake like.